• Skip to main content

 Instructions

-• First, place the sugar in a large microwave-safe bowl, microwave on high 2 minutes or until the sugar is warm.
+• Add sugar to a large microwave-safe bowl and microwave on high for two minutes or until the sugar is warm.

-• Uncover and microwave on high 8-10 minutes more or until the berries are very soft and the liquid reduces and thickens slightly.
+• Uncover and microwave on high for ten minutes or until the berries are very soft and the liquid has reduced and thickened slightly.
+(The berry mixture will quadruple while cooking, so watch it carefully and pause your microwave for a few seconds if it looks like it might overflow.)

-• Stir in lemon juice.
-Cool, cover and chill in the refrigerator overnight.
+• Remove the bowl from the microwave and add the lemon juice.
+Cool, cover, and chill in the refrigerator overnight.
 The jam will continue to thicken as it chills.

 Notes